Often you’ve uploaded something to a client’s chart, and you’re just looking for a quick way to find and review the upload.

 The eye icon denotes one of two states:

-Complete: The complete eye means that the upload IS available in the patient’s portal to view.
+Whole: the upload IS available in the patient’s portal to view.

 The lock icon denotes three possible states: